 - A parakeet's diet is quite simple and affordable.

-- Parakeets are capable of mimicking human speech, and are often very adept at it compared to other birds of their size.
+- Parakeets are capable of mimicking human speech, and they are often very adept at it compared to other birds of their size.

 It is important to note that, despite the ease of caring for a parakeet, they still require your care and attention and should never be neglected.
 Affection and interaction is a key component of caring for any bird.
 If you do not have time every day to spend with your parakeet, you should consider purchasing at least two of them in order to make sure that they are adequately socially stimulated.

 Cockatiels are a few steps above parakeets in terms of the level of care they require.
 You will need a larger cage in order to accommodate them, and they are typically a good deal more expensive.
 Here are some things you should know if you are considering purchasing a cockatiel:

 - Cockatiels live for a longer time than parakeets, typically living for over 10 years.
 You should only consider purchasing one if you are ready to make this kind of long-term commitment.

 - Cockatiels have a very wide range of personalities.
 You might find a mild-mannered cockatiel that will be the sweetest bird you will ever own, but you could also wind up with a feisty cockatiel who likes to bite with very little provocation.